CLC-UIowa/UptaneProject/documentation.md

     * **The Secondary ECUs receive the metadata in their new_metadata fields.**-- Like Primary ECUs, Secondary ECUs need to inspect new metadata during full verification (see **FullVerification**).
 Section 2.2 page 4: "Secondary ECUs receive their update images and metadata from the Primary, and only need to verify and install their own metadata and images."
   * **Frame conditions**:
     * **Besides previously discussed postconditions, nothing else changes.**
+* **FullVerificationRoot**: This predicate involves verifying root metadata as part of full verification (described in section 5.4.4.3).
+  * **Preconditions**:
+    * **The root metadata must reach a threshold signature count from valid keys for both current and new root metadata.**-- Section 5.4.4.3 page 31: "Version N+1 of the Root metadata file MUST have been signed by the following: (1) a threshold of keys specified in the latest Root metadata file (version N), and (2) a threshold of keys specified in the new Root metadata file being validated (version N+1)."
+    * **The root metadata should not be an older version than the current root metadata.**-- Section 5.4.4.3 page 31: "The version number of the latest Root metadata file (version N) must be less than or equal to the version number of the new Root metadata file (version N+1)."
+    * **The root metadata cannot have an expiration timestamp that is before the current time.**-- Section 5.4.4.3 page 31: "Check that the current (or latest securely attested) time is lower than the expiration timestamp in the latest Root metadata file."
+  * **Postconditions**:
+    * **The ECU updates to the latest version of root metadata.**-- Section 5.4.4.3 page 31: "Set the latest Root metadata file to the new Root metadata file."
+    * **If Snapshot or Timestamp keys have been rotated, those metadata files are deleted.**-- Section 5.4.4.3 page 31: "If the Timestamp and/or Snapshot keys have been rotated, delete the previous Timestamp and Snapshot metadata files."
+  * **Frame Conditions**:
+    * **Besides previously discussed postconditions, nothing else changes.**
 * **FullVerification**: Described in section 5.4.4.2, page 29.
 Also, section 5.4.4, page 28 says "A Primary ECU MUST perform full verification of metadata.
 A Secondary ECU SHOULD perform full verification of metadata."
   * **Preconditions**:
     * **The Primary ECU's new_metadata field contains one Timestamp metadata File**-- Section 5.4.4.4 page 32 instructs the ECU to "Download up to Y number of bytes" of Targets metadata, implying that there should be a new Targets metadata file for full verification.
 This new metadata's fields (including signatures, version number, etc.) are checked during full verification, so the metadata file must be present.